 3. "Product Information.
 Folic Acid (folic acid)."
 Method Pharmaceuticals, LLC, Arlington, TX.

-Not all side effects for Folvite may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Folvite may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Folvite (folic acid)

 - Support Group